gbrammer/grizli/docs/grizli-for-dummies.rst

 Preface
 =======

-I never chose to write this book, it chose me.
+THIS IS A TEST I never chose to write this book, it chose me.
 During my PhD and now during my first Postdoc, I have been forced to learn and grasp many intricate details regarding the usage of the *Grism redshift and line analysis software* (Grizli) written by Gabriel Brammer [#]_ .
 The official